AMP chairman quits as Australia banking scandal deepens

 "The board has now accepted my resignation as chairman as a step towards restoring the trust and confidence in AMP."

-It follows chief executive Craig Meller quitting "with immediate effect" earlier this month.
+The resignation follows chief executive Craig Meller quitting "with immediate effect" last month.

 AMP also announced directors would take a 25 per cent pay cut for the rest of the year.

-Amid the ongoing revelations, Prime Minister Malcolm Turnbull, whose conservative government long resisted launching the royal commission, unveiled plans to toughen criminal and financial penalties for bank misconduct and to expand ASIC's investigative powers.
+Amid the ongoing revelations, Prime Minister Malcolm Turnbull, whose conservative government had long resisted launching the royal commission, unveiled plans to toughen criminal and financial penalties for bank misconduct and to expand the investigative powers of Asic.

-These include increasing the maximum jail term for individuals convicted of serious offences from five to 10 years, and imposing fines on companies which could reach 10 percent of their annual revenue.
+These include increasing the maximum jail term for individuals convicted of serious offences from five to 10 years, and imposing fines on companies that could reach 10 per cent of their annual revenue.

 There have also been claims of anti-money laundering laws being breached and benchmark interest rates rigged.